andrewboyd79/CraftGinsNI/README.md

 ## Initial release features
 Based on importance/feasability analysis the following features will be available in the initial release:

-- An interactive map (Google Maps) which allows user to display the location of gin producers and bars/restaurants
+- An interactive map (Google Maps) which allows user to display the location of gin producers and bars/restaurants - the information displayed on the map will be filterable so the user can see the locations by type or county
-- At a glance and detailed information of each gin producer and bar/restaurant which can be filtered to restrict the geographic region being searched
+- At a glance(basic overview) and detailed information on each gin producer and bar/restaurant; this infomration is filtered and displayed in conjunction with the interactive map
-- Contact form to allow users to recommend other producers/establishments
+- Contact form to allow users to recommend other producers/establishments to be featured on the website
+- The site will include reviews of the most popular craft gins from Northern Ireland
 - The site should have clear navigation section/elements to guide the user and should directly link to producers or bars/restaurant websites

 ## Global Features
 The following features will persist across all website pages to provide a consitent look and feel:
  - Header section
-    - Logo - the logo (.png file) will be located in the top left portion of the header on desktop and mobile screens and move to the middle on mobile; it will provide consistent branding.
+    - Logo - the logo (.png file) will be located in the top left portion of the header; it will provide consistent branding.
 Clicking on the logo returns the user to the home page.
     - Navbar - the items in the navigation bar will be located on the right hand side of the header and will provide a means of moving between pages.
-On a mobile device the items will form a dropdown menu.
 Clicking each name will link the user to the relevant page.
-An interactive element (changing colour size of link) will be present on desktop/tablet sizes.
-    - The header will act size responsively and on mobile sized devices will collapse to a menu bar with the links being displayed vertically when selected.
+    - The header will size responsively.

 - Footer Section
-    - Social Media Links - these links will be positioned to the right hand side of the footer.
-Clicking each will open a new tab and take the user to the appropriate social media platform.
+    - The footer will include a description of the purpose of the website and will have navigation links.
     - The footer elements will resize responsively with elements being displayed vertically on mobile sized devices.

 ## Home Page Features
  - The Home Page will feature a large hero image stretching the full width of the screen on all devices.
-An element of interactivity is present with the subheading fading in when the user hovers over the hero image.
+ - Under the hero section will be a category/selection section which at launch will only have one item but will be used as the site develops to direct the user to additional content.
  - The Home Page will also feature a review section which will short extracts from reviews of the featured gins or bars/restaurants.
 On desktop sized diplays the reviews will be presented side by side.
 On mobile sized displays the reviews will be displayed singly.

-- Towards the bottom of the Home Page the contact form will be located.

-## Producer Page Features
-- TO BE COMPLETED
+- The contact us form is located towards the bottom of the page and allows the users to contact the website to make suggestions.
+The form then sends an email (using email JS) to the development team to inform them.

-## Bars Page Features
+## Places to go Page Features
-- TO BE COMPLETED
+- The Places to go page starts with a half page hero image at the top of the page to provide user interest.
+- The section which follows allowa the user to make selections about the content to be displayed.
+The user selects a region/county or a type from the dropdown menus - or can choose to show all which also acts as a 'reset' button.
+- On making a selection the interactive map displays the relevant points on the map and the content under the map is changed based on the users choice i.e. selecting Antrim populates the Antrim Gin Producers and Gin Joints on the map and reduces the information presented to only those from the county of Antrim.

 ## Features for future releases
 The following features will be added to the website in future releases:

-- TO BE COMPLETED
+- Adding directions functionality to help the user navigate to the relevant establishment
+- Ability to select individual locations to be included on the map
+- Include additional categories/content related to whiskey/craft beer producers
 ---

 # **Technologies Used**